shaenr/bandcamp-flac-get/README.md

 They're small utilities in a language called bash that you might find useful if you're a complete nerd, but they have nothing to do with the scraping and downloading of albums exactly.

-Those are not directly used by the python3 script, which does all the work of scraping and downloading, and as of this time is entirely contained in `main.py`.
+Those are not directly used by the python3 script, which does all the work of scraping and downloading, and as of this time is entirely contained in `bcfg/__init__.py`.
+There is a `main.py` file but as of this commit, it is just a caller of the bcfg package.

 They're mainly used for either pre-processing HTML pages to generate album links or post-processing to do something with the flac file zips after they're downloaded.